Imagination at Work

 Boosting public awareness has really been the next step for the museum.
 Last year, it debuted a mobile app to aid guests, and with more than 11,000 pieces now in its collection, the institution is beginning to take the show on the road.

-“Igniting the Imagination,” a sampling of the museum’s collection, is on display at the National Academy of Sciences in Washington, D.C., through Aug.
-7, and “Ohio: The Start of It All,” commemorating famous firsts within the state, will be on display at the Ohio Arts Council’s Riffe Gallery in Columbus from July 27 through Oct.
-14.
+“Igniting the Imagination,” a sampling of the museum’s collection, was on display at the National Academy of Sciences in Washington, D.C., in 2017.
+“Ohio: The Start of It All,” commemorating famous firsts within the state, was shown at the Ohio Arts Council’s Riffe Gallery in Columbus the same year.

 “We’d done traveling shows in the past, but not on this level,” Chudzinski says.
 “It raises revenue for the museum, but it also raises our profile and furthers the museum’s mission.”